deploy2zenodo/deploy2zenodo/README.md

 Not every zenodo instance supports metadata-only records (configured by `canHaveMetadataOnlyRecords`?).
-For example the official [zenodo instance](https://about.zenodo.org/) does not allow metadata-only records (as far as I know).
+For example the official [zenodo instance](https://about.zenodo.org/) does not allow metadata-only records!
 In this case an empty dummy file is uploaded.
 If this is the case, you should think about respecting the implicit request of the used zenodo instance to provide some data.